TIBCOSoftware/snappydata/docs/troubleshooting/member_startup_problems.md

 *	[Delayed startup due to unavailable disk stores](#delayedstartup)
 *	[Delayed startup due to missing disk stores](#missingdiskstore)

-To avoid delayed startup and recovery, the following actions are also recommended:
+To avoid delayed startup and recovery, the following actions are recommended:

 1. Use the built-in `snappy-start-all.sh` and `snappy-stop-all.sh` scripts to start and stop the cluster.
 If for some reason those scripts are not used, then when possible, first shut down the data store members after disk stores have been synchronized in the system.</br> Shut down remaining locator members after the data stores have stopped.